Leopard complex: Prevalence

 The Appaloosa horse is the breed best known for the leopard complex patterns, though the complex also characterizes the Knabstrupper, as well as breeds related to the Appaloosa such as the Pony of the Americas and Colorado Ranger.
 The gene is also relatively common in the Falabella, the Noriker and the related South German Coldblood.
 The existence of leopard-spotted coats among Asian breeds such as the Karabair and Mongolian Altai has been recorded since ancient times, and suggests that the gene is very old.
 Leopard complex patterns may exist in low frequencies among some other breeds, depending on whether horses with leopard complex genetics existed in the foundation bloodstock for a given breed.

 In cave art

 The approximately 25,000-year-old paintings "Dappled Horses of Pech Merle" in a cave in France depict spotted horses with a leopard pattern.
 Archaeologists had debated over whether the artists were painting what they saw or whether the spotted horses had some symbolic meaning.
 However, a 2011 study of the DNA of ancient horses found that leopard complex was present, and therefore the cave painters most likely did see real spotted horses.

+In literature

+In the Astrid Lindgren's children's book series Pippi Longstocking, Pippi's horse Lilla Gubben is a leopard-spotted stallion with black spots on white.
+He was represented by similar horse Bunting in the television series based on the books.